kbirk/scg/README.md

 Message code is generated for both golang and C++ with JSON and binary serialization.

-RPCs are implemented over pluggable transports (WebSocket and NATS currently supported).
-Client and server code is generated for golang.
-Only client code is generated for C++.
+RPCs are implemented over pluggable transports (WebSocket and TCP currently supported).
+Client and server code is generated for both golang and C++.

 Serialization uses bitpacked variable-length integer encoding with zigzag encoding for signed integers.